SCHOOL DIRECT PROGRAMME

 You will be assigned a Subject Lead/Phase Lead.
 They will help you with specific subject issues and lead the Subject Sessions.

 In addition to others in the department, you will also work with colleagues in the SCITT, throughout the Academy, in learning support and the Senior Leadership Team who will be pro-active in helping you.
 One of the advantages of choosing school based training is that you spend a significant amount of time in schools which have been selected because they want to train new entrants to the profession to become outstanding practitioners.

 You will be based in one of our partner schools on a main placement Monday – Thursday, and treated by the school as a member of staff.
 On Friday trainees come together for a day’s training of pedagogy and subject knowledge, following a comprehensive curriculum across the year.

 In the Spring term you will spend time at another school, as the training must include you teaching in two schools.

 You will also have opportunity for an EAL/SEND/Cross phase placement.

 Trainees will be assessed throughout the year to enable them to meet the Teaching Standards by the end of the course and gain QTS.

 What do I get when I qualify?

 QTS (Qualified Teacher Status) and an academic award (PGCE) with 60 master’s-level credits.
-When you’ve completed your teacher training, you will be a newly qualified teacher (NQT), and from thereon will have access to various learning and development opportunities to help progress your career quickly, including moving into management and leadership.
+When you’ve completed your teacher training, you will be an early career teacher (ECT), and from thereon will have access to various learning and development opportunities to help progress your career quickly, including moving into management and leadership.